 How to improve PM compliance

-Poor PM compliance can be a symptom of bigger issues plaguing your maintenance team.
-Getting to the bottom of these issues can go a long way to improving PM compliance, getting your preventive maintenance program back on track, and, ultimately, improving asset reliability across the board.
+Poor PM compliance can be a symptom of more significant issues plaguing your maintenance team.
+Getting to the bottom of these issues can go a long way to improving PM compliance, getting your preventive maintenance program back on track, and improving asset reliability across the board.

 Audit for unnecessary PMs

 “This is how we’ve always done it,” can be the seven most damaging words uttered by a maintenance manager.
 If you’re allocating resources to a task that isn’t relevant anymore, these resources will go to waste and your metrics will be skewed.
-That’s why you should regularly audit your PMs to ensure they are done at the optimal frequency.
+That’s why you should regularly audit your PMs to ensure they are done optimally.
 Shifting production demands, new equipment, better parts, improved processes, and advanced technology may render a PM obsolete.
 When a task isn’t making an impact, technicians notice and tend to bypass it.
-You can’t blame someone for skipping a pointless job to work on one that’s higher-priority.
-Discovering which tasks are being missed and eliminating these unnecessary PMs saves a lot of time, money, and effort while boosting PM compliance and making technicians feel valued. facility morale.
+You can’t blame someone for skipping a pointless job to work on one that’s higher priority.
+Discovering which tasks are being missed and eliminating these unnecessary PMs saves time, money, and effort while boosting PM compliance and making technicians feel valued.

 Make PMs easier to complete

-The biggest reason for missed PMs is pretty straightforward—there’s just not enough time or resources to go around.
-There’s only so much time in a day, and an emergency can eat up a lot of that time, pushing routine tasks into the background.
-You can’t always avoid these situations, but you can make PMs easier so they are done faster and PM compliance can rise.
-Establishing mobile maintenance is one way technicians can access resources easier and finish jobs quicker.
-Better training and improved troubleshooting procedures are also worthwhile investments to reduce the time it takes to perform PMs.
+The biggest reason for missed PMs is pretty straightforward—there’s just insufficient time or resources.
+There’s only so much time in a day, and an emergency can eat up much of that time, pushing routine tasks into the background.
+You can’t always avoid these situations, but you can make PMs easier so they are done faster, and PM compliance can rise.
+Establishing mobile maintenance is one-way technicians can access resources easier and finish jobs quicker.
+Better training and improved troubleshooting procedures are also worthwhile investments to reduce the time required to perform PMs.
 These changes make it easier for technicians to do their jobs faster, which means fewer PMs are left on the sidelines.

 “This is how we’ve always done it,” can be the seven most damaging words uttered by a maintenance manager…Eliminating unnecessary PMs can save a lot of time, money, and effort while boosting PM compliance and facility morale.